-She is interested in the relationship between art and science with particular focus on hybridity, crossings, carefully controlled experiments, the practice of medicine and care, colour, genetics and love.
+Originally trained in contemporary dance, Sheila is interested in the relationship between art and science with particular focus on care and hybridity.
 She is an artist who champions making work for the passer-by.

 As a collaborative artist she is a long-standing Associate Artist of Blast Theory and has toured and performed nationally and internationally for them and many other companies (Duckie, Rajni Shah Theatre, Pacitti Company).
 She also teaches in Academic contexts and regularly mentors artists and students and gives public talks.

-Sheila is an Associate Artist for Clod Ensemble's Performing Medicine Project, regularly working with medical students across London and is currently an Associate Research Fellow in the School of Arts at Birkbeck.
+Sheila is an Associate Artist for Clod Ensemble's Performing Medicine Project, regularly working with medical students across London.

 Lighting Designer Marty Langthorne